 What Does Class 8 Not Cover?

-You would not register a class 8 trademark if you were registering machines and implements driven by a motor, surgical cutlery, side arms being firearms, paper knives, or fencing weapons.
+You would not register a Class 8 trademark if you were registering machines and implements driven by a motor, surgical cutlery, firearms, paper knives, or fencing weapons.

 You don’t have to file your trademark under all of these classes, only the ones that directly apply.